benjugat/hackingnotes/_docs/web/race-conditions.md

 * Reusing a single CAPTCHA solution.
 * Bypassing an anti-force rate limit.

-# Detecting and exploiting limit overrun race conditions
+# Limit overrun race conditions

 The challange is timming the requests in order to line up at least two race windows, causing a collision.
 Even if we sent multiple requests at the same time, there are various uncontrollable and unpredictable external factors that affect the server processes each request and in which order.